Scholarships and Resources for Christian Students | EduMed.org

 Scholarships & Financial Aid for Christian Students

-Compared to other types of financial aid, scholarships and grants are particularly attractive because they’re essentially “free money.”
-While they can be incredibly competitive, winning an award or two can put a small dent – sometimes a big dent – in your overall education costs.
-We’ve listed some good examples below of scholarships designed for Christian students pursuing healthcare studies and other academic tracks.
+Compared to other types of financial aid, scholarships and grants are particularly attractive because they’re essentially “free money” since they’re not paid back.
+And while they can be quite competitive, winning just one or two can put a small dent – sometimes a big dent – in your overall education costs.

 General Scholarships